pulumi/docs/content/docs/guides/scim/azuread.md

 Once you generate the token, please save it securely.
 Neither the Pulumi Console nor Pulumi support can retrieve a token once it's been initially generated.
 If you lose the SCIM token and need it again, you'll have to generate a new token, which invalidates any previous tokens for your Pulumi organization.
     {{% /notes %}}

-* Click the **Test Connection** button.
+Click **Test Connection**.
 You should get a success notification once the connection is successful.

 ### Mappings